barharding/Credit_Risk_Analysis/README.md

 ![Cluster Centroids](/images/undersampling_Classification_Report.png)

 - Smoteenn
-  - Balanced accuracy score 0.6794
+  - Balanced accuracy score 0.6794 indicates the model is not doing very well at predicting credit risk
   - The Precision & Recall scores for both High and Low risk are shown in figure 4

   **_Figure 4: Smoteen_**